sarl/sarl-demos/src/main/sarl/io/sarl/demos/pingpong/subcontext/README.md

 ## Launching the Demo

-For launching the demo, you need to launch two agents in two different Janus runtime environments.
+For launching the demo in a single Janus runtime environment instance, type on the command line:
-Type on the two following command lines in different terminals (the order of the command lines is important):

 > mvn exec:java
 >     -Dexec.mainClass=io.janusproject.Boot
->     -Dexec.args=io.sarl.demos.pingpong.subcontext.SubcontextPingAgent

-> mvn exec:java
->     -Dexec.mainClass=io.janusproject.Boot
->     -Dexec.args=io.sarl.demos.pingpong.subcontext.SubcontextPongAgent
+>     -Dexec.args=io.sarl.docs.tutorials.pingpongcontext.BootAgent